pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: B

-Item.
 06. No segundo parágrafo, should indica

 (A) permissão.